Varna

 It overseas the square and provides a very elegant almost 18th century look and feel.
 The theatre was build in 1947 and later became the Opera in 1999.

-The Clock Tower and Saedinenie (Union) Hall
+4. Have a Coffee at The Clock Tower and Saedinenie (Union) Hall

 The idea to build an impressive city clock tower was accomplished in 1888 at the time when Krastyu Mirski was mayor of Varna.
 Varna municipality assigned to architect Sava Dimitrievich the project of a stone fire tower with a clock that should be 24 meters high.